eddie-energy/architecture/arc42/marketplace/runtime-view/runtime-view.md

 ![](./figures/marketplace-browse-requests.svg)

-1. The customer requests to see data requests/services of eligible parties at the Customer Mobile App (with filtering possible).
+1. The customer requests to see data requests/services of eligible parties at the Customer Mobile App (filtering possible).
 1. The Customer Mobile App forwards the request to the Marketplace Application.
 1. The Marketplace Application requests the selected data requests/services from the Database.
 1. The Database responds with the matching data requests/services.